datos-abiertos-cr/orientacion/codigo-de-conducta.md

 mantener la confidencialidad de cada denunciante.
 Mayores detalles sobre políticas de ejecución pueden ser publicadas de manera separada.

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [INSERT EMAIL ADDRESS].
-All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
-The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
-Further details of specific enforcement policies may be posted separately.

 Los mantenedores del proyecto que no sigan o que no apliquen el código de conducta de buena manera podrían enfrentar repercusiones temporales o permanentes las cuales serán determinadas por los otros líderes del proyecto.

-Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.

 ## Atribución
-## Attribution

 Este código de conducta fue adaptado de [Contributor Covenant][homepage], version 1.4, disponible en https://www.contributor-covenant.org/version/1/4/code-of-conduct.html